 Can I Get Pregnant If I Have PCOS?

-Yes, you can get pregnant if you have PCOS.
-PCOS can make it hard to conceive while also increasing your risk for certain pregnancy complications, but many people with PCOS do get pregnant on their own.
-Your healthcare provider will work with you to develop a treatment plan to help you ovulate.
-Your treatment plan could include medication or assisted reproductive technologies like in vitro fertilization (IVF).
-Talk to your healthcare provider to make sure you understand your treatment plan and how you can increase your chances of a healthy pregnancy.
+Yes, you can get pregnant with PCOS.
+While PCOS may make it harder to conceive and can increase the risk of pregnancy complications, many people with PCOS still become pregnant naturally.
+A healthcare provider can create a treatment plan to support ovulation, which may include medication or assisted reproductive options like IVF.
+Always work with your provider to improve your chances of a healthy pregnancy.

 2. Pill-induced PCOS